 When it comes to amalgam filling removal, it is important to remember that each patient is different and has different goals for their health.

 For example, we may need to remove an amalgam filling if there is decay around the filling or fractures in the tooth.
-Some people have heavy metal toxicity or other issues that could predicate removal.
-Others may have a genetic susceptibility to the effects of mercury and may be especially sensitive to it, while some have multiple amalgam fillings and perceive no systemic issues.
-Some patients simply don’t like how they look or feel and prefer they be removed for esthetic reasons.
+Some people have heavy metal toxicity or other issues that could predicate removal such as a genetic susceptibility to the effects of mercury.

 Each person is an individual, and we strive to treat each person as such.
 The most important thing is that it is done in a safe manner for both the patient and our team.